Red House, Bexleyheath: Morris' life at Red House: 1860–1865

 Morris added to both the house's interior and the design of the garden intermittently over the years, aided by his various friends.
 There was to be no wallpaper anywhere in the house, with the walls instead being painted or covered by tapestries.
 The walls of the staircase were intended to feature a painted mural by Burne-Jones depicting scenes from the Trojan War, while on the wall of the hall beneath was intended to be a picture of warships carrying the ancient Greek soldiers to Troy.
-Although depicting scenes from Classical mythology, Morris had wanted the designs to be Medieval in style, with the warships being based on those of the fourteenth century.
-On the hallway cupboard, Morris began (although never finished) a painting based on Thomas Malory's tale of how Sir Lancelot brought Sir Tristram and La Belle Iseult to the castle of the Joyous Garde.
+Although depicting scenes from Classical mythology, Morris had wanted the designs to be medieval in style, with the warships being based on those of the fourteenth century.
+On the hallway cupboard, Morris began (although never finished) a painting based on Thomas Malory's tale of how Sir Lancelot brought Sir Tristan and La Belle Iseult to the castle of the Joyous Garde.
 The figures themselves are depictions of some of Morris' friends, among them Jane, Faulkner, the Burne-Joneses, and Lizzie Siddel.
 In the dining room, Morris planned to decorate the walls with a series of embroidered female heroines, based in Geoffrey Chaucer's The Legend of Good Women.
 Produced by Jane and her sister Bessie, only seven or eight were completed.

 Around the walls of the drawing room, Morris had wanted a mural featuring a series of scenes from the fifteenth-century Middle English romance of Sir Degrevant.
 Ultimately, three were executed by Burne-Jones, and survive today; they feature Morris as king and Jane as queen.
 Over the fireplace, Morris had inscribed a Latin motto, "Ars longa vita brevis", meaning "Life is short, but art endures."
 The settle from Red Lion Square was installed here, on top of which was fashioned a minstrels' gallery designed for Christmas concerts.

 Designs were pricked into the ceilings and then painted with simple, bold patterns.
 Commenting on the designs being introduced by his friend, in February 1862 Burne-Jones wrote that "Top [i.e. Morris] thrives through bandy, and is slowly making Red House the beautifullest place on Earth."